datares/team-aqua/README.md

 We conducted our analysis to answer the following questions:
 #### Product Titles
 What are the most common words in the product titles from different categories?
+#### Price / Rating
+What is the distribution of prices and ratings for all products?
 #### Product Categories
 How can the different product categories be clustered together and what is the differences in product price, rating and number of reviews for these clustered categories?
 #### Amazon vs Walmart